markusoliverannuk/pd-challenge/README.md

 • Cloudfront CDN<br>
 • S3 Website Endpoint<br>
 <br>
-By applying the code written for the infrastructure, we are provisioning all the necessary resources on AWS and automatically setting up the docker containers, requesting TLS certs and configuring NGINX with newly requested certs on all active EC2 machines.
+By applying the code written for the infrastructure (I know what you might be asking "Where is TDD for Infrastructure?!".
+Yes, for this project I decided not to.), we are provisioning all the necessary resources on AWS and automatically fetching the necessary env variables from <b>Parameter Store</b>setting up the <b>Docker containers</b>, <b>requesting TLS certs and <b>configuring NGINX</b> with newly requested certs on all active EC2 machines.

+So let's get into it..

+I apologize for all the incoming "Once that is done"s, "Then"s and "Next"s.

 It starts by creating the VPC with a CIDR block of 10.0.0.0/16.

 Once that is done we are requesting certificates for both the load balancer (api-challenge.techwithmarkus.com) and Cloudfront (challenge.techwithmarkus.com).

 Once that is done it validates the ACM Certificates through DNS by creating records in our hosted zone.

 Next, we get the internet gateway up and running.

 Once that is done, it procceeds with the creation of two subnets in two separate availability zones, us-east-1a & b (subnets.tf).